-Edmund Needham Morrill was a soldier, businessman, and the thirteenth governor of the State of Kansas.
+Edmund Needham Morrill was a soldier, businessman, and the 13th governor of the State of Kansas.

-Born at Westbrook, Maine on February 12, 1834, Morrill was educated in the public schools and at Westbrook Academy, and after leaving school learned the trade of a tanner with his father.
+Born in Westbrook, Maine, on February 12, 1834, Morrill was educated in the public schools and at Westbrook Academy, and after leaving school, learned the trade of a tanner with his father.

-In 1861, when the Civil War broke out, he enlisted as a private in Company C, Seventh Kansas Cavalry, but in a short time was promoted to the rank of sergeant.
+In 1861, when the Civil War broke out, he enlisted as a private in Company C, Seventh Kansas Cavalry, but was promoted to sergeant in a short time.
 In August 1862, he was commissioned captain and ordered to report to General Ulysses S. Grant at Corinth, Mississippi, where he was made Commissary of Subsistence and placed in charge of government stores in Tennessee.
 Near the close of the war, he was brevetted major and was honorably discharged in October 1865.

-Returning to Brown County, he engaged in the banking business, in which he continued for the remainder of his life, and at the time of his death it was said that during his long career as a banker he never foreclosed a mortgage.
+Returning to Brown County, he engaged in the banking business, which he continued for the remainder of his life, and at the time of his death, it was said that during his long career as a banker, he never foreclosed a mortgage.
 In 1866, he was elected Clerk of the District Court.
-The following year he was elected County Clerk and held that office by re-elections until 1872 when he was elected to the Kansas State Senate.
-He was re-elected to the senate in 1876, and during his second term, served as president pro tem.
-In 1882 he was elected Congressman-at-large, and at each of the three succeeding biennial elections was chosen to represent the First District in the lower house of the National Legislature.
+The following year, he was elected County Clerk and held that office by re-elections until 1872, when he was elected to the Kansas State Senate.
+He was re-elected to the senate in 1876 and, during his second term, served as president pro tem.
+In 1882, he was elected Congressman-at-large and, at each of the three succeeding biennial elections, was chosen to represent the First District in the lower house of the National Legislature.

-In 1890 he declined a fourth term as Congressman and announced his intention of retiring from politics.
+In 1890, he declined a fourth term as Congressman and announced his intention to retire from politics.
 However, in 1894, he yielded to the solicitations of his friends and accepted the Republican nomination for governor.
 He won the election in November.
 He was defeated for a second term in 1896.

 Governor Morrill died on March 14, 1909.